hamza-yusuff/DEES/README.md

 This is our implementation of our design for DEES Hackthon.

-Down Below you can find a broad description of our design - Hi ,
+Below you can find a broad description of our design - Hi ,
 Addressing the problem in two stages -